 How common is glaucoma?

-Glaucoma progresses slowly and can often go unnoticed for a long period of time, until vision loss is advanced.
+Glaucoma typically progresses slowly and you may not notice any symptoms until vision loss is advanced.

 Symptoms may include: